 Following are 21 open-ended sales questions you can use that will help you complete the picture of your clients' needs.
 These questions can be separated into four categories:

 - New Reality

 One thing to note about open-ended sales questions: they don't need to be complex.
-Often the basics are all you need.
+Oftentimes the basics are all you need.
 I share some ideas for open-ended sales questions in the video below.

 21 Powerful, Open-Ended Sales Questions